imaging-in-paris/imaging-in-paris.github.io/seminar/index.md

 header-img: "../img/paris1.png"
 ---

-Welcome on the website of the Parisian Seminar on the Mathematics of Imaging.
+Welcome on the website of the Paris Seminar on the Mathematics of Imaging.

 The goal of this seminar is to cover the fields of the mathematics of imaging in a very wide sense (including for instance signal processing, image processing, computer graphics, computer vision, various applications and connexion with statistics and machine learning).
 It is open to everyone.
-It takes place the first thursday of each month at [IHP](../venir/), from 14:00 to 16:00.
-Each seminar is composed of two presentation.
+It takes place the first Thursday of each month at [IHP](../venir/), from 14:00 to 16:00.
+Each seminar is composed of two presentations.

-You can access the list of [past seminar](past/).
-The list of seminar prior to sept.
+You can access the list of [past seminars](past/).
+The list of seminars prior to sept.
 2016 is available on the website  [SMATI](https://smati.wp.imt.fr/).

 You can also subscribe to the [mailing list of the seminar](https://listes.telecom-paristech.fr/mailman/listinfo/imaging-in-paris).

-Next seminars
+Upcoming seminars
 -----

 {% for oneitem in site.data.next %}